Doctors’ Notes

 After you recover from chicken pox, the virus, instead of just going away, goes dormant in your body.
 You aren’t sick, because the virus is inactive.
 But the virus hides in your body waiting for the opportune moment to torment you again.
 Fortunately, only 1 and 3 people will experience a reactivation of the virus.
 But if it does reactivate, it’s known as shingles.

 Anyone can get shingles, including children, although it’s very rare for a child to develop shingles.
-Most people who get shingles are over 50, have a weakened immune system, and/or are under considerable emotional stress.
+Most people who get shingles are over 50, have a weakened immune system, and/or are under considerable stress.

 Symptoms